 This work contains examples of:

 - Body Armor as Hit Points: Picking up body armor will give the player a second life bar.
 This life bar does not regenerate except by finding another vest.

 - Bodyguard Crush: What got Miyu and Scott together.

 - Crate Expectations: Use them for cover, while they still hold.

 - Engrish: A lot of the Japanese characters speak with incredibly stereotypical accents.

 - Every Car Is a Pinto: At maximum, two shots anywhere, and they explode and kill anyone nearby.

 - Exploding Barrels: Going along well with the above, since they're everywhere too.
 Worse, the enemy is capable of setting them off on accident, often taking themselves out while trying to shoot you.

 - Featureless Protagonist: Scott Monroe is this.
 You can see that he's white from his hands, but that's all the player learns about him.
 He never speaks, and we never see his face because the game never leaves his POV and there are no mirrors to see his model in.
-The only thing we know for sure is that he's white, as shown by his hands.

 - Fission Mailed: At the beginning, versus Ryuichi the first time, in the fridge, and so on...